Machines have enabled many seemingly unrealistic ideas and have facilitated a multitude of challenging functions.

-By choosing welded metal structures you will acquire the skills required for tasks in the concurrent engineering design and the fabrication of innovative welded structures for demanding applications.
-You can specialise in the design, welding technology or laser technology.
+By choosing welded metal structures you will acquire the skills required for tasks in the concurrent engineering of design and the fabrication of innovative welded structures for demanding applications.
+You can specialise in design, welding technology or laser technology.

 In addition to profound theoretical knowledge, you will acquire expertise in modern design methods and analysing tools, such as fatigue design and FEA, or modern structural materials and manufacturing processes, such as smart adaptive robotic welding and laser-based production.